-Where the predicted impact is planned to occur for more than two (2) nights over a seven (7) day rolling period, temporary alternative accommodation would be offered to residents (including those who have accepted at-property treatments), consistent with CoA E82.
+Where the predicted impact is planned to occur for more than two (2) nights over a seven (7) day rolling period, temporary alternative accommodation would be offered to residents, consistent with CoA E82.
 There may be personal circumstances among the residential receivers where alternative accommodation is not best suited.
-The Stakeholder and Community Engagement Manager has the authority to amend the offer with due consideration of the personal circumstances that may apply and ensure no less than equivalent mitigation is provided.
+The Stakeholder and Community Relations Manager has the authority to amend the offer with due consideration of the personal circumstances that may apply and ensure no less than equivalent mitigation is provided.

-The NML must be reduced by 5 dB where the noise contains annoying characteristics and increased by 10 dB if the property has been offered at-property noise treatments which allow the residents to close their windows at night.
-This would apply to landowners whose residential properties where at-receiver noise mitigation has been implemented to satisfy Conditions E78 and E85.
+The NML must be reduced by 5 dB where the noise contains annoying characteristics.
+When reviewing eligibility for temporary alternative accommodation, the NML must be increased by 10 dB if the property has been offered at-property noise treatments which allow the residents to close their windows at night.
+This would apply to and not preclude the application of other noise and vibration mitigation and management measures including temporary alternative accommodation to landowners whose residential properties where at-receiver noise mitigation has been implemented to satisfy Conditions E78 and E85.